asherhe/sicp/notes/Evaluation Order.md

 - Expressions in Lisp can be evaluated in two ways
 	- Both are nearly identical but not really
 - Applicative-order evaluation
-	- Recursive process starting from the base combination
+	- Recursive process starting from the original combination
 	- Evaluate the operands of the combination
 	- Apply the procedure with the evaluated operands
 		- If the procedure is a primitive procedure evaluate it directly